KnpLabs/KnpMenuBundle/Resources/doc/menu_service.md

 >**NOTE**
 >The menu service must be public as it will be retrieved at runtime to keep
 >it lazy-loaded.

-You can now retrieve the menu by its name in your template:

 You can now render the menu directly in a template via the name given in the `alias` key above: